phaserjs/phaser/README.md

 * The World level quadtree is no longer created, they are now built and ripped down each time you collide a Group, this helps collision accuracy.
 * A SAT system has been integrated for Body collision and separation.
 * Bodies are no longer added to a world quadtree, so have had all of their quadtree properties removed such as skipQuadtree, quadTreeIndex, etc.
 * Body.drag has been removed.
-Please use the new Body.friction value instead (which is a number value, not a Point object)
+Please use the new Body.linearDamping value instead (which is a number value, not a Point object)
 * Body.embedded and Body.wasTouching have been removed as they are no longer required.
 * Body.customSeparateX/Y have been removed as you should now use Body.customSeparateCallback.
 * Body.maxVelocity defaults have been removed from 10,000 to 2000.
-* Body.friction is new and has a default value of 0.1 - you may need to set this to zero depending on the type of game you're making.
 * Body.customSeparateCallback allows you to set your own callback when two Bodies need to separate rather than using the built-in method.
 * Body.collideCallback allows you to set a callback that is fired whenever the Body is hit on any of its active faces.
 * Body.allowCollision has been renamed to Body.checkCollision.